dumprahul/zuma/README.md

+# Zuma FHE based Event Management Dapp

+Zuma uses Fully Homomorphic Encryption (FHE) on-chain to manage events with privacy, trust, and verifiable attendance.
+It ensures data stays encrypted while still enabling event creation, registration, and proof of participation securely.

+Zuma is already deployed on the Sepolia testnet at address 0xa439BbabCb49EA18072262ce8bd79a1455361d48.

+It uses Zama's FHEVM contracts for FHE encryption at solidity code level and also uses @zama-fhe/relayer-sdk

 # FHEVM React Template

 The FHEVM React Template is an ultra-minimal React project for building and running an FHEVM-enabled dApp.